Skip to content

 • The name of the author split in family name and given name, or a single name attribute with the full name formatted as <family name>, <given name>.
 Note that if family name and given name are present they will overwrite name.

 • A list of identifiers, composed by their identifier value and scheme.
-The scheme can potentially be autocompleted if it is known by the idutils library (e.g. ORCiD).
+The scheme can potentially be autocompleted if it is known by the idutils library (e.g. ORCID).

 • A list of affiliations, which can be represented by its name or, if it belongs to the Affiliations vocabulary, by its id.